 Read Next: Best Cenotes in the Yucatan Peninsula!

 There are TONS of things to do in the Yucatan!!
 But here are some of the best adventures near Playa del Carmen: take the 45-minute ferry ride across to Cozumel for an afternoon of world-class snorkeling.
-Drive an hour south to everyone’s new favorite boho chic retreat, Tulum ~ which has WAY better beaches than Playa.
-For ancient Mayan ruins, head to nearby Coba (45 minutes), the ruins at Tulum (1 hour), or famous Chichen Itza (2 hours).
-Or go way off-the-beaten path to one of my favorite places ever: the incredible Pink Sea!
+Drive an hour south to everyone’s new favorite bohemian retreat, Tulum ~ which has WAY better beaches than Playa, & relaxed beachfront resorts.
+For ancient Mayan ruins, head to nearby Coba (45-minute drive), the Mayan Ruins at Tulum (1-hour), or famous Chichen Itza (2-hour drive).
+Or go way off-the-beaten path to one of my favorite places EVER: the incredible Pink Sea!